SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Commercial_Models.md

 ## DataMiner Express Edition

 With DataMiner Express Edition you can deploy one free standalone, fully featured DataMiner System per [organization](xref:Pricing_Usage_based_service#organization).
-You can either deploy a self-hosted/on-premises DataMiner System, or deploy your DataMiner System in the cloud.
+It can be deployed on private infrastructure (on-premises or in a public or private cloud), or as a service.

 This is the perfect way to get started, allowing anyone to use the platform and build up knowledge on the many possibilities it has to offer.
+When ready to scale up, you can set up a yearly subscription or start with a number of credits in the Pay-per-Use model.

-### Self-hosted/on-premises
+### Private instance

 Self-hosted/on-premises free DataMiner Systems are not time-limited.
 An organization can use the system as long as it remains connected to dataminer.services.

-### Cloud-hosted (DaaS)
+### DataMiner as a Service (DaaS)

 Free DataMiner Systems that are [deployed in the cloud](xref:Deploying_a_DMS_in_the_cloud) are limited depending on your available DataMiner Credits.

 **DataMiner Credits** are a flexible form of currency you can use to subscribe to DataMiner software and [hosting services](https://aka.dataminer.services/usage-based-pricing).
 Credits will be deducted automatically when you consume usage-based services.
-For example, if you [deploy a DataMiner as a Service (DaaS) system](xref:Deploying_a_DMS_in_the_cloud) for a period of 1 week, 3 credits will be deducted.

 Credits are owned by an [organization](xref:Pricing_Usage_based_service#organization), and can be consumed among the DataMiner Systems of that organization.

 The credit balance of an organization is displayed in the [Admin app](https://admin.dataminer.services).

-Every organization automatically receives 3 DataMiner Credits, which can be used to try out a DaaS system for 1 week for free.

 ## DataMiner Perpetual-Use Licenses vs Usage-based services